Projects per year

 Microscopic bubbles are ubiquitous in nature and could interact significantly with their environment once excited.
 Extensive studies have elucidated these effects in diverse fields of application, eg. hydrodynamics, sound and erosion structure protection and environmental technologies.
 However, still many questions remain unanswered and the CFD modelling of their dynamics is a very challenging task mostly because of the lack of rigorous algorithms to track the full process from nucleation to bubble explosion and the release of energy to their surroundings.
 The problem I am currently interested in is relevant to bubble formation within ultra-high pressure injectors also known as cavitation.
 In our group (with collaborators from Stuttgart University), we are working on a project entitled: LES modelling of bubble collapse-induced spray atomisation for cryogenic fluids.
 Flashing is similar in nature to cavitation however it occurs when a liquid’s temperature exceeds a certain degree of superheat.
 Flashing also can accelerate the primary spray break-up when the bubbles – present in the superheated liquid because of the pressure changes through the process – explode and thus leads to smaller droplets.
 The resulting very fine droplets promote a quick evaporation of the liquid and lead to a rather homogeneous mixing with the carrier gas.
 The phenomena can be manifested in the chemical and process plants where liquid superheat is essential.
 The phenomenon is initially more violent at the surface and causes the liquid to acquire a very heterogeneous temperature composed of superheated, saturated, and sub-cooled liquid.
 The area of research we are interested in is how these temperature variations are affected by turbulence and how they can affect in turn the chemical processes taking place at the applications that flashing occurs.

-Flows through microscale porous materials
+Flows through porous media

 This project is relevant to environmental fluid dynamics in the context of oil and gas interaction through tight porous media.
 We are performing high fidelity numerical simulations to explore the flow patterns of multiple phases (oil, water, gas) present in the primary and secondary extraction phase inside the complicated structures of rocks.
 We aspire to help designers and operators of large wells to solve flow problems, extend life of flow and, ultimately, assure the efficient and reliable delivery of the product.
 Our main challenge is to perform the simulations in a manner that accounts for interpenetrating or immiscible fluids that include effects of pressure, temperature and liquid/gas mass transfer in detail.
 We also target creating generalised algorithms that will allow us, in the future, to tackle a wider range of problems in porous materials such as Porous Media Combustion (PMC), storage of CO2, flow of fluids and solutes in biological tissues.